 Pumpkin Palooza — Washington, MO

 Come dressed to impress as Washington, MO celebrates its annual Pumpkin Palooza.
 A costume contest is just one of the fun family events you’ll find here.
-Other events include h a giant pumpkin competition, candy crawl, baking competitions, a witch hunt, story time for the kids and more.
+Other events include a giant pumpkin competition, candy crawl, baking competitions, a witch hunt, story time for the kids and more.
 All of the fun takes place in the historic Riverfront area of Washington, MO.
 This area was settled in 1818 and has been visited by historic figures such as Lewis and Clark and Daniel Boone.
 Do not miss out on tons of fun, history, and more!

-Head to downtown Warrensburg for two days of fun at Burg Fest 2016.
-The festival includes a car show, a wing eating contest, live band performances, and children’s activities including face painting.
+Head to the awesome downtown area of Warrensburg for two days of fun at Burg Fest.
+The annual festival includes a car show, a wing eating contest, live band performances, and children’s activities including face painting.
 There is also a farmer's market and a beer garden for anyone 21 and over to enjoy a delicious brew and have some fun.
 The two day event is one of the most beloved local festivals and includes tons of local talent, great food, and family fun that will help you and your loved ones to create some awesome memories during the fall season.

 Annual Missouri Town 1855 Festival of Arts, Crafts and Music — Lee’s Summit, MO